 The modern rulers in astrology are Uranus, Neptune, and Pluto.
 They are often not used, and dismissed because they are generational planets.
-This is fair, as every Scorpio rising within a certain time frame would have Pluto in the same house (depending on which house system you use) or sign, depending on where and when they were born.
-This is why I use the concept of co-rulers.
+The traditional argument by astrologers is that, for example, every person with a Scorpio Ascendant would have Pluto rulership in the same house (depending on which house system you use), thus largely washing over an entire generation's individuality.
+A good solution to this is to use the concept of co-rulers, let me explain.

 Think about it this way, the traditional ruler aligns with the energy of the sign in some way.
-As does the modern ruler, but in a much different way.
+The same goes for the modern ruler, but in a much different way.
 For example, Pluto aligns with the destructive and defensive aspects of Scorpio more than we think Mars does.
 Neptune aligns more closely with Pisces’s dreaminess than when we think of Jupiter.
 The expression or energy of the sign aligns with the values that we have assigned or observed in that planet.
 This is the case for both the traditional and modern rulers.

-Let’s take a Scorpio rising for example.
+Let’s take a Scorpio Ascendant for example.
 Scorpio is ruled by both Mars and Pluto.
-I find that Scorpio risings share a few characteristics, one of which is the need to be physically active or needing to move.
+I find that people with Scorpio Ascendants share a few characteristics, one of which is the need to be physically active or needing to move.
 It doesn’t need to be strenuous exercise, as this component is largely characterized or “flavored” by the Mars’ sign.
-Scorpio risings can also be down to be defensive, something not really associated with Mars, but with Pluto.
-However, this defensiveness is also associated with the Scorpion or water signs in general- that is, using defensive gestures as an offensive measure.
+I have this placement, and am constantly dancing, as my Mars is in Pisces and associated with the feet.
+Scorpio Ascendants can also be down to be defensive, something not really associated with Mars, but with Pluto.
+However, this defensiveness is also associated with the Scorpion or water signs in general - that is, using defensive gestures as an offensive measure.
 This is something both rulers, Mars and Pluto carry out.
 Granted, they do it in different ways, but this is likely because of the sign that each planet inhabits.
 Something to be shared for the two rulers though, is that they are both motivators and catalysts for change.

 The rulers of Pisces, Neptune and Jupiter, share some more similarities I think, than the other two signs.
 Neptune and Jupiter both heighten things.
-Jupiter rules two signs (and if you associate houses with signs, then two houses as well), that traditionally tie into religion.
+Jupiter rules two zodiac signs that traditionally tie into religion.
 Neptune has a close association with spirituality and martyrdom.
 So how do they differentiate?
 Neptune has a closer affinity, I think, to Pisces’s dreamy or foggy side.
 It can make the lines blurred, so to speak.
 Jupiter doesn’t really do that, it just expands things.
 For better or for worse.

 So with all the confusion and misinformation about rulers and rulerships, the question often comes up, “which ruler do I use?” to which I say, both.
 Now why use both rulers?
 Because they both have an impact.